mysteryUser97214/CodeChallenge/README.md

 ## How to Use

-1. Add any number of properly formatted `.json` files to the /input/ folder.
+1. Add any number of `.json` files to the /input/ folder.
 Make sure all files in the folder are properly formatted (see "Assumptions" section below).
 Input folder contains `leads.json` by default.

 2. `npm start`

 3. Converted `json` file and a corresponding `<filename>.json.log` file will be written to the /output/ folder.

+- To run tests: `npm test`